 Why not take your camera and visit the Petulu heron colony in Bali.

-You should try and get here after 5 pm (before it goes dark), this is when you will see the colony thriving 😀
+The best time to visit the colony is after 5 pm before it goes dark, this is when you will see the colony thriving.

 Remember to take your camera along with you, it’s a spectacular scene!